masc-ucsc/livehd/docs/projects.md

 * Intercept the CTRL+C and finish the current command.
 Do not kill/terminate the lgshell
 * This may require to spawn the commands as threads and kill them for ctrl+c

-## lgshell perf summary

-* Record the time (and perf stats) for each lgshell command executed.
-* Print the statistics when closing the lgshell

 ## Query shell (not lgshell) to query graphs

 * Based on replxx (like lgshell)